-Barrick's 50% interest in the Veladero mine produced approximately 207 thousand ounces of gold at cost of sales attributable to gold of \$1,440 per ounce, all-in sustaining costs of \$1,516 per ounce and total cash costs of \$1,011 per ounce in 2023, compared to approximately 195 thousand ounces of gold at cost of sales attributable to gold of \$1,628 per ounce, all-in sustaining costs of \$1,528 per ounce and total cash costs of \$890 per ounce in 2022.
-Gold production for 2023 was above the guidance range driven by higher recoveries.
-All cost metrics were below the guidance ranges as a result of the higher production.
+Barrick's 50% interest in the Veladero mine produced approximately 252 thousand ounces of gold at cost of sales attributable to gold of \$1,254 per ounce, all-in sustaining costs of \$1,334 per ounce and total cash costs of \$905 per ounce in 2024, compared to approximately 207 thousand ounces of gold at cost of sales attributable to gold of \$1,440 per ounce, all-in sustaining costs of \$1,516 per ounce and total cash costs of \$1,011 per ounce in 2023.
+Gold production for 2024 was above the guidance range driven by additional recoverable ounces placed and higher ounces contributed by phase 1 to 5 of the leach facility.
+All cost metrics were below the guidance ranges as a result of the higher production notwithstanding the impact of higher royalties from the higher realized gold price.